diegomacario/Teapong/README.md

 I hope that this project helps anyone who decides to embark on a similar adventure.

-All my life I have wanted to build a game, and I always knew that when I finally did it, I would do it from scratch, to understand every single little detail about it.
+I have always wanted to build a game, and I always knew that when I finally did it, I would do it from scratch, to understand every single little detail about it.
 It is not easy or practical to build a game this way, but I think it is the most insightful and rewarding way.

 <p align="center">
  <img src="https://github.com/diegomacario/Teapong/blob/master/readme_images/no_idea.jpg"/>